bkrakowski/FkGallery/README.md

 $ pod install
 ```

-Then, reopen the FkGallery solution file.
+Then, reopen the FkGallery workspace file.

 ## License